 Lord Kelvin

-Known for His Work in Thermodynamics.
+Known for His Work in Thermodynamics and Vortex Theory of Atoms

 Introduction

 William Thomson, 1st Baron Kelvin (1824–1907), was a British mathematician, mathematical physicist, and engineer.
 He made significant contributions to the mathematical analysis of electricity, the formulation of the first and second laws of thermodynamics, and the unification of physics.
+He also proposed a pioneering model of atomic structure based on vortex dynamics in an ideal fluid.

 Early Life and Education